ohjay/ohjay.github.io/archive/README.md

 ### 2016-01-06
 - **Object of retirement**: The CS 61A page
 - **Rationale**: The template used by the 61A page was originally meant as a photo viewer.
 To make a long story short, I repurposed said design and it gave me hell.
 There was _always_ something wrong with the 61A subpage... whether it was the iOS deep freeze or the Firefox scrollbar that wouldn't go away.
-In the end, I guess I decided that it was more trouble than it was worth and just got rid of it.
+In the end, I decided that it was more trouble than it was worth and just got rid of it.

 ### 2015-12-03
 - **Object of retirement**: The landing page [ _index.html_, _style.css_, _script.min.js_ ]